Phase transition on the fluctuation of the structure of random walk ranges: Random walk on random walk range

 \section{Random walk on random walk range}

 Consider the simple random walk $(S_n)_{n=0}^\infty$ on $\Z^d$ for $d\ge 4$.
 We define the graph of the random walk range as follows:

-Originally, Lawler and Burdzy \cite{BL90} discussed the exponents for the fluctuation of the random walk range and proposed many open problems.
-Croydon and Shiraishi \cite{CroydonShiraishi2023, Shiraishi2010, Shiraishi2012} estimated the graph distance, the effective resistance of $(V(\G), E(\G))$ and the number of cut points of the random walk range between $S_0$ and $S_n$ in $d=4$, and showed that their typical order is $n/(\log n)^{1/2+o(1)}$.
-In addition, Croydon \cite{Croydon2009b} did similar work in $d\ge5$, and showed that their typical order is linear.
-In \cite{Shiraishi2018}, he discussed the loop erased random walk and other related concepts for the graph of the random walk range in $d=2,3$.
+Originally, Lawler and Burdzy \cite{BL90} discussed the exponents for the fluctuations of the random walk range and proposed many open problems.
+Croydon and Shiraishi \cite{CroydonShiraishi2023, Shiraishi2010, Shiraishi2012} estimated the graph distance, the effective resistance of $(V(\G), E(\G))$ and the number of cut points of the random walk range between $S_0$ and $S_n$ in $d=4$, and showed that their typical orders are $n/(\log n)^{1/2+o(1)}$.
+In addition, Croydon \cite{Croydon2009b} did similar work in $d\ge5$ and showed that their typical order is linear.
+In \cite{Shiraishi2018}, he discussed the loop-erased random walk and other related concepts for the graph of the random walk range in $d=2,3$.

 As our motivation, random walks in random media have attracted considerable interest as mathematical models for transport phenomena in disordered environments.
 Typical examples include random conductance models, random walks in random environments, and random walks on percolation clusters.
 One of the central themes in this area is to understand how the geometry and randomness of the underlying medium influence the long-time behavior of the walk (e.g., see \cite{Croydon2018, CroydonHambly2008}).
 For example, for supercritical percolation clusters on $\Z^d$ with $d \ge 2$, the walk behaves diffusively, in close analogy with the simple random walk on $\Z^d$ (e.g., see \cite{Barlow2004}).
 The situation is markedly different at criticality.
 In highly irregular media, such as large critical percolation clusters, it is widely believed that the random walk exhibits subdiffusive behavior (e.g., \cite{Kesten1986}).
 In addition, \cite{Croydon2018, CroydonHamblyKumagai2017} deal with time changes of processes on resistance spaces, which cover the case when the resistance has a non-trivial scaling limit.
 We refer the reader to \cite{Kumagai2010} for further references on these topics.